bjlittle/geovista/README.md

 Finally, to demonstrate support for non-traditional cell geometries i.e., not triangles or quadrilaterals, we plot the **unstructured** icosahedral mesh from the [DYNAMICO](https://gitlab.in2p3.fr/ipsl/projets/dynamico/dynamico) project.
-This model uses hexagonal cells and is a new dynamical core for [LMD-Z](https://www.lmd.ipsl.fr/en/modelisations/lmdz-en/), the atmospheric general circulation model (GCM) part of the [IPSL-CM](https://cmc.ipsl.fr/ipsl-climate-models/) Earth System Model.
+This model uses hexagonal cells and is a new dynamical core for [LMD-Z](https://www.lmd.ipsl.fr/en/modelisations/lmdz-en/), the atmospheric General Circulation Model (GCM) part of the [IPSL-CM](https://cmc.ipsl.fr/ipsl-climate-models/) Earth System Model.
 The render also contains [10m Natural Earth coastlines](https://www.naturalearthdata.com/downloads/10m-physical-vectors/10m-coastline/).